Why You Need to Get to Washington Business Week

 No idea what you want to do after high school?

 If you’re unsure as to what you want to do for a career, no problem.
 In fact, that is one of the best parts of the Washington Business Week teen summer program.
 It is designed to help you figure out what career paths interest you!
-Our summer programs and pathways give you the low down on the ins-and-outs of careers in business, healthcare, manufacturing and agri-energy.
+Our summer programs and pathways give you the low down on the ins-and-outs of careers in business, healthcare, and manufacturing.
 In fact, this is one of the only teen summer programs in Washington that brings in professionals from a wide variety of career fields who are interested in one thing—YOU!
 Their goal is to help you see how your talents and skills translate into the professional world.

 Not interested in a career in business?